Golf Tutorials

 An elite scratch golfer can go out and shoot a 68 on a good day.
 A tour professional shoots scores in the mid-to-low 60s as a matter of routine.
 More importantly, their bad days are remarkably controlled.
 A pro's "bad" round might be a 73 or 74.
 For most amateur golfers, even scratch players, a bad day can balloon into the high 70s or low 80s very quickly.
 Pros have a much tighter dispersion of scores because their swing and mental game are incredibly stable.

 How to Apply This: Don't try to be perfect.
 Try to be more consistent.
-Focus on developing a "go-to" shot you can rely on when things get shaky - a simple punch shot or a comfortable three-quarter swing with an iron.
+Focus on developing a "go-to" shot you can rely on when things get shaky - such as a simple punch shot or a comfortable three-quarter swing with an iron.
 Your goal isn't to hit a magical shot, but to avoid the disastrous one.

 2. The "Miss" is Manageable